GabrielFCosta/Course_Project/CodeBook.md

 Original variable names were formatted to lower case and had the parenthesis removed.

-New Variables included in the merged dataset were "activity" and "subject".
+New variables included in the merged dataset were "activity" and "subject".

 -----

 * #### activity
 Identifies the activity from which the sensor data was obtained.
 There are five different activities:

-    + WALKING
+    * WALKING
-    + WALKING_UPSTAIRS
+    * WALKING_UPSTAIRS
-    + WALKING_DOWNSTAIRS
+    * WALKING_DOWNSTAIRS
-    + SITTING
+    * SITTING
-    + STANDING
+    * STANDING
-    + LAYING
+    * LAYING

 * #### subject
 Identiifes the subject that perfomed the activity, numbered from 1 to 30.